Consult a DUI Lawyer after your DUI or DUAC arrest

 - Mandatory drug and alcohol education, assessment and treatment.

 You may also face criminal charges that are related to your impaired driving offenses such as child endangerment, reckless driving or vehicular manslaughter.
-An attorney can take a comprehensive approach to your case that addresses all of your legal issues.
+A DUI lawyer can take a comprehensive approach to your case that addresses all of your legal issues.